Integrum Energy Infrastructure Limited Received In-Principle Approval From BSE - www.lokmattimes.com

 Integrum Energy Infrastructure Limited Received In-Principle Approval From BSE

-PNN Mumbai (Maharashtra) [India], June 16: The Bombay Stock Exchange (BSE) has approved the Draft Red Herring Prospectus of ...
+Mumbai (Maharashtra) [India], June 16: The Bombay Stock Exchange (BSE) has approved the Draft Red Herring Prospectus of Integrum ...

 Mumbai (Maharashtra) [India], June 16: The Bombay Stock Exchange (BSE) has approved the Draft Red Herring Prospectus of Integrum Energy Infrastructure Limited for IPO.
 The company is going public through an IPO to fund working capital requirements, invest in its subsidiary, Integrum Green Assets Private Limited, to finance the establishment of solar plant to supply energy to C&I customer under long term Power Purchase Agreement, fund expenditure for inorganic growth through acquisitions and other strategic initiatives, and for general corporate purposes.
 The company plans to issue up to 49,50,000 equity shares, as a fresh issue, each with a face value of ₹10, along with an offer for sale of up to 5,40,000equity shares, aggregating to a total issue size of up to 54,90,000 equity shares in the forthcoming IPO.